jdiejim/pokedex-blog/README.md

 ```

-Go to the PokeCell component, and deconstruct the handleOnClick method in the arguments.
+Open your **PokeCell** file and follow these steps:

+1. Deconstruct **handleOnClick** from the **PokeCell** arguments.
-Then create an in-line onClick methon in the button and assign it an anonymous function that calls the handleOnClick funaction with the id parameter.
-This way each button that we click will console log the id of the PokeCell.
+2. Add an onClick event inside the button tab, and assign it an anonymous function that calls **handleOnClick** with the id variable as the parameter.

+Now every time we click on a **PokeCell** button the id of the Pokemon clicked is going to be logged in the console.

 ```javascript